Vimarsh-98/Guess-this-Colour-/README.md

-# What Colour is this?
+# Which Colour is this?
 Guess which color is represented by the color's RGB value.